Cullen Park

 Birding Opportunities

-As an official stop on the Great Lake Erie Birding Trail, Cullen Park offers opportunities to observe various bird species across different seasons.
-Some notable birds that can be seen include Blackpoll Warblers, Dunlins, and Canvasbacks in spring; Warbling Vireos and Ospreys in summer; and Greater Scaups and Yellow-Rumped Warblers in winter.
+As an official stop on the Great Lake Erie Birding Trail, this park offers excellent bird-watching opportunities year-round.
+Spring brings Blackpoll Warblers, Dunlins, and Canvasbacks.
+Summer visitors include Warbling Vireos and Ospreys, while winter showcases Greater Scaups and Yellow-Rumped Warblers.

 Recent Improvements